Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/README.md

 ### Prerequisites

-- Python 3.7 or later is required to use this package.
 - You need an [Azure subscription][azure_sub] to use this package.
 - An existing Cognitive Services Anomaly Detector instance.